jasmcaus/tau/docs/cmake-quickstart.md

 To follow along, you'll need:
 * A compatible operating system (Linux, macOS or Windows).
 * A compatible C/C++ compiler that supports at least C11/C++11 onwards.
-* [cmake](https://cmake.org/) and a compatible build tool ([Make](https://www.gnu.org/software/make/), [Ninja](https://ninja-build.org/) and [others](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)).
+* [CMake](https://cmake.org/) and a compatible build tool ([Make](https://www.gnu.org/software/make/), [Ninja](https://ninja-build.org/) and [others](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)).

-If you don't already have cmake installed, see the [cmake Installation Guide](https://cmake.org/install).
+If you don't already have CMake installed, see the [cmake Installation Guide](https://cmake.org/install).

 ## Set up a project
-cmake uses the `cmakeLists.txt` file to configure the build system for your project.
+CMake uses the `cmakeLists.txt` file to configure the build system for your project.
 You'll need this file to set up your project and declare a dependency on Tau.

 First, in your project directory (for the most part, in your ***root*** project directory), create the `cmakeLists.txt` file.
-Next, you'll need to tell cmake that you want Tau as a dependency.
+Next, you'll need to tell CMake that you want Tau as a dependency.
 You can do this in numerous ways, but we recommend the [`FetchContent` cmake module](https://cmake.org/cmake/help/latest/module/FetchContent.html).

-Inside the cmakeLists.txt, add the following contents:
+Inside the CMakeLists.txt, add the following contents:
 ```cmake
 cmake_minimum_required(VERSION 3.20)
 project(DemoProject) # name this to whatever you'd like